wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/lsp-extensions.md

 This document describes LSP extensions used by wgsl-analyzer.
 It is a best-effort document; when in doubt, consult the source (and send a PR with clarification).
-We aim to upstream all non-WGSL-specific extensions to the protocol, but this is not a top priority.
+We aim to upstream all non-WESL-specific extensions to the protocol, but this is not a top priority.
 All capabilities are enabled via the `experimental` field of `ClientCapabilities` or `ServerCapabilities`.
 Requests which we hope to upstream live under the `experimental/` namespace.
 Requests, which are likely to always remain specific to `wgsl-analyzer`, are under the `wgsl-analyzer/` namespace.